 What is MTSS?

 By operating as an MTSS, schools acknowledge that students’ needs vary, so the best way to help them achieve is to provide instruction matching those needs.
-Within an MTSS, educators carefully monitor student progress and work to ensure that all students receive effective instruction while providing more targeted or individualized support when needed.
+Within an MTSS, educators carefully monitor student progress and ensure that all students receive effective instruction while providing targeted or individualized support when needed.

 The Henry County Schools’ Multi-Tiered System of Supports is a proactive prevention framework of team-driven, data-informed problem-solving that improves the outcomes of all students through effective leadership, family, school, and community partnering, and a layered continuum of evidence-based practices and supports.
+Think of MTSS as a school-wide safety net.
+It’s a proactive, three-tiered model for supporting all students, not a specific program.

 What is SST?